Hilliksen/Object-Oriented-Programming-OOP-/README.md

  -Laragon

 ### THOUGHTS
-All in all I think the PHP and backend in general is not my strongest suit but just like mathematics I find it a lot of fun if I understand whats going on, why is it working and how is it doing.
-Overall I think the exercises are going great and I feel like theres a lot of progress going on so i just need to keep my head down focus and annoy trainers with lots of questions about the details.
+In all honesty I believe that the backend is not my strongest fort but it's bringing me a lot of joy and it allows me to develop not only my logical skills but also improve my attention to detail.
+I'm making good progress that I feel is very transparent in the way I think and they way I code, as it (OOP) is very important skill that is needed to have if I want to call myself a developer.
+All in all great language improving my skills.

 ### UPDATES:
  - 13/12/2024: Moved the README file from 1ST EXERCISE folder to the OOP folder.
+ - 14/12/2024: Small Changes to the readme file following the input of my tutors.